jperkel/todo_list/README.md

     12 2021-04-28 2021-05-06 47 days   Microscopy     Pages pass
     13 2021-05-06 2021-05-13 55 days   Genomics       Pages pass

-The script expects columns ending with `_done` to include either TRUE or FALSE to indicate a given task has been completed.

-# How to add to-do list items unrelated to a specific article

-Given a second (optional) spreadsheet called Other_todos.csv with columns for Due_date, Todo (text) and Done (boolean), the script can fold additional items into the to-do list.
-That is, with this (and the table above):
+Additional to-do-list items not associated with a given article can also be folded in.
+Assuming you have a second (optional) spreadsheet called Other_todos.csv with columns for Due_date, Todo (text) and Done (TRUE/FALSE), this:

 ![](spreadsheet_with_extra_todos.png)

-You get this:
+becomes:

     # A tibble: 15 x 5
        Date       Pub_date   Remaining Topic               Milestone